President: Lead Strategist

 Drawing on her 30 years of national and international experience in extractive industries including oil, gas and mining, her client base continues to grow to include a broad range of industries, governments, private sector and not-for-profit organizations.
 Carolyn is passionate about everything she does and is motivated and driven in all areas of her life.

-When she is not delivering results to her clients, Carolyn is “living her best life” – through spending time with family, having fun in the outdoors and enjoying good food and wine with friends.
-She is also volunteers and is a Board Chair for Discovery House – an organization that empowers abused women and children to enable them to live safely in the community.
+When she is not delivering results to her clients, Carolyn is “living her best life” – through volunteering, spending time with family, having fun in the outdoors, and enjoying good food and wine with friends.

 Carolyn holds a Public Relations and Communications Management Graduate Certificate from Royal Roads University, Geology Certificate from SAIT and has extensive training in Stakeholder Engagement, Crisis Communication, Corporate Social Responsibility, Media, Leadership and Facilitation.
 She is an active member of the Canadian Public Relations Society and the International Association for Public Participation.

 Sarah is a bilingual community development specialist with fifteen years of experience in research and project design, socioeconomic assessment and reporting, and community consultation and engagement in more than 15 developed and developing countries.
 She is driven by her passion to collaborate with local leaders and their communities to build meaningful and lasting partnerships that allow her to better understand and address their needs, and to build strategies that foster mutually beneficial projects, capacity building, and sustainable growth.
 Sarah has experience working with vulnerable, at- risk, and culturally diverse groups, Indigenous and rural communities, the private sector, governments, NGOs, academia, and international financial institutions in multi stakeholder projects, some carried out in multiple countries.